aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 -------------

 The simplest form of an aggregation is perhaps a calculation of a single-value metric, such as finding an average across values in a field.
-Using the draft structure of an aggregation we can create a method:
+Using the draft structure of an aggregation we can create a method to calculate the average of the recipe ratings:

 .. code-block:: javascript